Learn what will be expected of payment service providers and how the Bank will supervise them under the Retail Payment Activities Act.

 Registration pilot

-We are testing our registration process to assure its effectiveness and find any areas that need to be improved before registration opens.
+In the first half of 2024 we tested our registration process to ensure its effectiveness and find any areas that need to be improved before registration opens.

-As part of this work, we will ask individuals and entities that are subject to the RPAA to test the registration process.
-Participants will be able to provide feedback on the overall process for registering, which we will use to improve our registration guidance and the web application for PSPs (PSP Connect).
+As part of this work, we asked volunteer participants to test the registration process.
+Participants were able to provide feedback on the overall process for registering, which we will use to improve our registration guidance and the web application for PSPs (PSP Connect).

 Retail payments supervision and access to Real-Time Rail